MirrorNetworking/Mirror/migration.md

     ```
     using UnityWebRequest = UnityEngine.Networking.UnityWebRequest ;
     ```
     `UnityWebRequest` is not part of UNet or Mirror,  but it is in the same namespace as UNet.
 Changing the namespace to Mirror caused your script not to find UnityWebRequest.
+The same applies for `WWW` and all `UnityWebRequest` related classes.